githubteacher/gh-devs-102115/houston.md

 # Houston Texas

-- Houston has medical center
+- Houston has a big medical center
-- Houston is a multiple culture city
+- Houston is a multi-culture city
+- Houston's summer is hot!